-The use of land drains to prevent pressure coming to bear addresses the consideration that defects may occur, because if pressure is not allowed to come to bear then these defects will not allow penetration and so are of no consequence.
-Risk can be lessened by using a 'fully bonded' tanking system, where the bond is such that water cannot track along between the structure and tanking product, in association with a structure of lesser permeability which would allow localised repair to be undertaken.
+- The correct use of land drains assists to minimise the potential for hydrostatic pressure coming to bear on to the structure. - Risk can be lessened by using a 'fully bonded' tanking system, where the bond is such that water cannot track along between the structure and tanking product, in association with a structure of lesser permeability which would allow localised repair to be undertaken. - Product guarantees, quality assurance schemes and product certification does not negate the Functional Requirement that a waterproofing specialist is required to take responsibility for the design liability of the waterproofing.